KentStateWeb/rwd/_assignments/timeline-presentation.md

 5. Discuss any next steps.
 What would you have done with more time?
 What still remains to be decided?
 6. Ask for feedback and questions from the class/"client".
 Note - I may ask some questions during your review, just like a client might do.

+## View an Example

+You can see an [example of a project timeline/hub for the RWD website](http://rwdkent.com/timeline).

 ## Class Evaluations

 The class is going to help give you feedback on your prototypes and pattern libraries.
 As you show your project, the class will respond to a survey with the following items: